hayden-exe/hayden-exe.github.io/README.md

 It's a narrative story so it's text-heavy.
 I tried to keep it within manageable chunks, but it's still got a few options if you want to read all of them.

+Please use Github pages to view the project, or feel free to download the files and run it on your computer.
+(the img source file for the ham icon may be off if the project is downloaded, since I had to add "." to the img src for it to work on Pages.)

+Just type "hayden-exe.github.io" to test it!

 Enjoy!